OlayinkaJames01/DataFestAfrica-ML-Data-Hackathon/README.md

 Checking out how each column affects the target column (e_signed).

 ### Model Building
 Used various classification models like Logistic Regression, CatBoost, Xgboost, Random Forest and LightGB models to get the best prediction possible.
-A lot of hyperparameter tunnings were done also.
+A lot of hyperparameter tunnings were done in a bid to get the optimized parameter for the best performing models.